Better together: cybersecurity asset management and external attack surface management

 To illustrate the beauty of this powerful combination of technologies, let's circle back to the analogy from the beginning of this blog.

-Imagine you just bought a house and moved in.
+Imagine you just purchased a car.

 CAASM technology provides security and infrastructure teams with the ability to: